allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         From

         Effie and Nettie.
-    - id: 933a
+    - id: 993a
       postmark: |-
+      mainText: |-
         Dear Friend Mabelle
-      mainText: |-

         Well it is some time since I wrote to you.
 You see I am married now and am quite busy so you will have to excuse me ha ha.
-What do you think of our game and our big rug ain’t it fine 10 ft only and more.
-Wish you good luck as ever, Emit
+What do you think of our game and our big rug ain't it fine 10th long and more.
+Wish you good luck as ever, Emit.
     - id: 1070a
       postmark: |-
         Mr Frank Partdridge